You Might Not Be As Good An Investor As You Think

-$1.5 million in a single retirement account at age 48 is nothing to sneeze at.
-If I were 62 with this balance, I could withdraw $60,000 – $75,000 a year and live comfortably, especially when combined with roughly $36,000 a year in Social Security benefits.
+$1.5 million in a single retirement account at age 48 is better than a poke in the eye.
+If I were 62 with this balance, I could withdraw $60,000 – $75,000 a year and live comfortably, especially when combined with roughly $36,000 a year in early Social Security benefits.
 We’ve all got permission to live it up in retirement now that the recommended safe withdrawal rate has been revised up to 5%.

-Given that I haven’t contributed a single dollar to this IRA since April 2012, it’s a great case study in the power of long-term investing.
+Given that I haven’t contributed a single dollar to this IRA since April 2012, it’s a great case study in the power of long-term investing and compounding.
 But it’s also a humbling reminder that many of us retail or active investors aren’t as skilled as we like to think.
+We all know that most passive investors beat active investors long term.
+Yet, many of us still try to outperform out of delusional hope!

 Because truth be told, I thought $1.58 million was an impressive sum after starting from zero in 1999 and contributing nothing for the past 13+ years.
-Then I did the math.
+Then I crunched the numbers.

 Not as Good an Investor as I Thought I Was